-Students who complete this program will earn a college certificate and will be eligible to take the certified nurse aide (CNA) examination in the State of Michigan.
-Graduates will be prepared for immediate employment in long-term care facilities, home health care, physician's offices and hospitals.
+Students who complete AH 154 (Certified Nurse Aide Training) will be eligible to take the certified nurse aide (CNA) examination in the State of Michigan.
+These students will be prepared for immediate employment in long-term care facilities, home health care, physicians' offices and hospitals.
+Students who complete North Central's Certificate of Development program (which includes AH 154) will be better prepared for advancement in the healthcare field.
+Classes other than AH 154 may be taken either in conjunction with CNA training or separately.

 CNA training includes classroom instruction, hands-on practice in a clinical laboratory, and clinical instruction in a long-term care facility.
 The CNA training class may be offered in both four-week and semester formats.
-The other classes may be taken either in conjunction with the CNA training or separately.
 Students will be required to meet immunization standards of the clinical facilities and will be subject to a criminal background check.

-Program Requirements 18 Credit hour
+Program Requirements 18 Credit hours

 AH 154 Certified Nurse Aide Training 5

 ENG 111 English Composition 3

 OAS 116 Medical Terminology 3

 COM 170 Interpersonal Communication 3

 PSY 161 Introduction to Psychology or 3

 SOC 171 Introduction to Sociology 3

 Choose one course from the following:

 OAS 101 Customer Service 1

 OAS 190 Employability Skills 1

 SD 107 Professional Development Skills 1

-SOC 115Anishinaabek Culture (required for WOCTEP student ts) 1
+SOC 115Anishinaabek Culture (required for WOCTEP students) 1